SFH-Foundation/sfhfoundation/docs/gatherings-volunteer/index.md

 <img class="quran-m" src="./img/m_gold_43_11.png" />

-And who sent down out of heaven water in measure; and We revived thereby a land that was dead;
+And Who sent down out of heaven water in measure; and We revived thereby a land that was dead;
 even so you shall be brought forth;

 <a href="https://quran.com/41/39" target="_blank" rel="noopener noreferrer">41:39</a>